Updated 31 May 2017

 Switch mode chargers originally had poor power factor, but many now are 0.85- 0.9 (85%-90% efficient): it is advisable to check.
 If they are, that 12 volt, 30 amp charger should run comfortably and continuously from a 1000 watt generator.

 A charger that has really poor power factor can prevent an otherwise adequate- sized generator developing full power.
 A quick and dirty fix, that often works, is to run a 100-watt incandescent globe or soldering iron at the same time.
 That purely resistive load tricks the generator into working better.

 A permanent fix is to have power factor correcting capacitors added to the input of the charger.
 Whilst that works, the cost of doing so may be much as buying a charger that has power factor correction already built in.

 This article will hopefully help speeding battery charging from generators and other battery-charging problems.
 Many similar issues bedevil electrical, battery and solar systems in camper trailers, caravans, campervans and motor homes.
 That needed to fix them (and particularly avoiding problems in the first place) is in my book Caravan & Motorhome Electrics.
-Consider also the associated (now 3rd edition) Solar That Really Works (for cabins and RVs) and/or Solar Success (for home and property systems).
+Consider also the associated (now 4th edition) Solar That Really Works (for cabins and RVs) and/or Solar Success (for home and property systems).
 These books are bought globally.
 Auto electricians use them as working guides.
-My all-new Caravan & Motorhome Book covers every aspect of RV usage.
+The Caravan & Motorhome Book covers every aspect of RV usage.